-As a general rule, however, if you are placed in custody, your "speedy trial" rights typically require the prosecutor to decide within 72 hours which charges, if any, will be filed.
+As a general rule, however, if you're placed in custody, your "speedy trial" rights typically require the prosecutor to decide within 72 hours which charges, if any, will be filed.
 Many states adhere to this 72-hour limit.

 How long you can be held without charges will depend on a few factors.
 The U.S. Supreme Court explains that there are protections for defendants which prohibit them from being forced to serve lengthy jail times before a conviction.
 Speedy trial rights also lessen the time that the accused must endure the anxiety and publicity of an impending trial, and minimize the damage that delay might cause to the person's ability to present a defense.

 The Decision to Charge

 If you're arrested, a prosecutor will review your case before making an independent decision as to what charges should be filed.
 A prosecutor is not bound by the initial charging decision, but may later change the charged crimes once more evidence is obtained.

 If the prosecutor doesn't bring charges within the time limit, then the police have to let you go.
-A failure to do that may be a violation of your rights.
+A failure to do so may be a violation of your rights.

 Violation of the Speedy Trial Right: Remedies